kazurayam/ks_chrome_is_controlled_by/README.md

 WebDriver driver = new ChromeDriver(options);
 ```

-But how to do the same in Katalon Studio for `WebUI.openBrower()` keyword?
+But how to do the same for chrome opened by `WebUI.openBrower()` keyword in Katalon Studio?

 ## Solution description